olidacombe/makemapper.nvim/README.md

 # TODO

 + Document requirement for `make` treesitter parser to be installed
++ Document (and test thoroughly) the "deep Makefiles" feature
 + Other configurable run strategies, not just terminal in a vertical split!
 + Provide an option to change the annotation from `nvim_map(.*)` to something user-defined.
 + Filter out "special" targets like `.PHONY`
++ Try to support Windows?